furtiveJack/Outils_logiciels/projet/readme.md

 initial configuration of the game.

-You can use them during one of your own game on this map, or you can let the solver play the game for you using this list of moves, so you just need to sit here, and enjoy the story of Ariane and Thesee (and the Minotaurs).
+You can use them during one of your own game on this map, or you can let the solver play the game for you using this list of moves.

 #### Naive Solver